2020 Tigray regional election

-On 9 September 2020, the Ethiopian region of Tigray held an election for its state council.
-The election was considered illegal by the federal government of Prime Minister Abiy Ahmed, who postponed the 2020 general election earlier in the year because of the COVID-19 pandemic.
+On 9 September 2020, the Ethiopian region of Tigray held an election for its state council in a direct contravention of the 1995 Constitution of Ethiopia and as such the election was considered illegal by the federal government which -- by the promulgation of the House of Federation -- postponed the 2020 general election earlier in the year because of the COVID-19 pandemic.
 According to the election organisers, the Tigray People's Liberation Front won 98.2% of the vote and 100% of the 152 seats that were contested.